Annual Consumer Information Notification

 Drug and Alcohol Policy

 Omega Studios’ School advocates a Drug-Free environment.
-The unlawful possession, use, or distribution of illicit drugs and alcohol by student and employees on school property, in the school vicinity, or as part of any school activity is strictly prohibited.
-In addition, students may not have any weapon in their possession while attending Omega Studios’ School.
+The unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on school property, in the school vicinity, or as part of any school activity is strictly prohibited.
+In addition, students may not have any weapons in their possession while attending Omega Studios’ School.
 Violation of any of these rules may lead to immediate termination.
 The Drug and Alcohol Policy can be found in the school catalog or at https://omegastudios.com/drug-alcohol-policy.
-For more information pertaining to penalties associated with drug related offenses, please visit https://omegastudios.com/penalties-associated-drug-related-offenses.
+For more information pertaining to penalties associated with drug-related offenses, please visit https://omegastudios.com/penalties-associated-drug-related-offenses.

 Annual Security Report

 Omega School is committed to providing a safe campus environment.
 The Annual Security Report includes school policies that address issues such as crime prevention, sexual assault, dating and domestic violence, stalking, and other matters.
 The report also reveals the type and number of occurrences of specific crimes reported to the school taking place on campus and surrounding areas over the past three years.
 A hard copy of this report may be obtained from Jeff Girdler, Director of Administration or by visiting our security link below. https://omegastudios.com/campus-security.

 Violence Against Women Act (Title IX)

 Personal safety is important to everyone and must be respected.
-Omega School strives to provide an environment free from sexual, racial, age-based, religious, ethnic, disability and other forms of legally impermissible harassment on any individual.
+Omega School strives to provide an environment free from sexual, racial, age-based, religious, ethnic, disability, and other forms of legally impermissible harassment of any individual.
 For a hard copy of the Title IX presentation given at orientation, please see Denise Konecny, Director of Financial Aid.
 Title IX Coordinators at Omega School are Denise Konecny (Director of Financial Aid), Mark Dulski (Registrar), Edward Petersen (School Director) and Jeff Girdler (Director of Administration).